gabinsane/multimodal-vae-comparison/README.md

 ### Set of experiments

 We provide an automated way to perform hyperparameter grid search for your models.
-First, set up the default config (e.g. _config1.yml_ in _./configs_) that should be adjusted in selected parameters.
-Then generate the full variability within the chosen parametes as follows:
+First, set up the default config (e.g. _config1.yml_ in _./configs_) that should be adjusted in the selected parameters.
+Then generate the full variability within the chosen parameters as follows:

 ```
 cd ~/multimodal-vae-comparison/multimodal_compare